gbn088/gbn088.github.io/README.md

 random wisdom and ideas:

-- Change = consistency + compound
+- change = consistency + compound

 - (20% of (right)input) --> 80% of output

 - systems >< goals

-- writing => clear thinking
+- concise writing => clear thinking

-- slow is smooth, smart is fast, smooth is fast
+- slow is smooth, smooth is fast, smart is fast